dromorobo/MSX-wifi/README.md

   - Use UPLxxxx.COM to upload all files (*.lua, *.htm and help.hlp) to the ESP

 Start MSX and configure Wifi on ESP
 - Initially the ESP creates its own Wifi AP.
 You can connect to this AP using a browser.
-Changing the wifi setting can be done via a config.html to be found via \<http://192.168.4.1/config.html>, the password is "12345678" (loose the quotes).
+Changing the wifi setting can be done via a config.html to be found via \<http://192.168.4.1/config.htm>, the password is "12345678" (lose the quotes).
 - When you have connected to the ESP wifi config page:
   - fill in ssid, password and leave client "empty".
-  - information will be stored on ESP in wifi.cfg, so next start of ESP will ensure reconnect.
-(Please Note: password of wifi network is stored in clear text in wifi.cfg!!!)
+  - information will be stored on ESP, so next start of ESP will ensure reconnect.
+(Please Note: password of wifi network is stored in clear text)

 USAGE
 - Start MSX, install Fossil driver and Run ESP.COM with one of the following commands